 (Paradise XIV, vv.
 97 – 104)

-If there is a part of the Comedy that recalls more than others the mosaics of Ravenna, it’s undoubtedly Paradise’s canto XIV.
+If there is a part of the Comedy that recalls more than others the mosaics of Ravenna, it’s undoubtedly canto XIV of the Paradise.

 While reading the triplets of the Supreme Poet, we find ourselves absorbed into the fifth sky, the one of Mars, enveloped in a reddish light.